London Museum: Governance

-The Museum of London and Museum of London Docklands are part of the same group.
-Since 1 April 2008, the Museum has been jointly controlled and funded by the City of London Corporation and the Greater London Authority.
-Prior to this the Museum had been jointly controlled by the City of London and the Department for Culture, Media and Sport.
+The London Museum and London Museum Docklands are part of the same group.
+Since 1 April 2008, the museum has been jointly controlled and funded by the City of London Corporation and the Greater London Authority.
+Prior to this, the museum had been jointly controlled by the City of London and the Department for Culture, Media and Sport.
 It is headed by a director.